raymondji/commitstack/README.md

 Stacking branches is natively supported in Git, and has been made better with recent additions like [`--update-refs`](https://andrewlock.net/working-with-stacked-branches-in-git-is-easier-with-update-refs/).
 If you stack infrequently, I think the Git CLI provides a good enough out-of-the-box experience.

-However, if you find it valuable to create small PRs, then stacking frequently can be immensely helpful.
+However, if you make it a priority to create small PRs, then stacking frequently can be immensely helpful.
 In that case, I think the out-of-the-box experience falls short:

 - Keeping track of which branches are stacked together, and in which order, is left to the user.
 If you modify your branches into some degenerate stack, it's up to you to A) figure out there's even a problem and B) reconcile your branches.
 - It's not clear how to push all branches in a stack except listing them out individually